 Guidance

 Pet care leaflets or other similar written or electronic information must be made available to customers free of charge at the time of purchase, in addition to any offer to purchase pet care books or leaflets.
 Information can be in the form of Codes of Practice issued by governments and may also be made available electronically.

+The Hawk Board publishes a CODE of WELFARE and HUSBANDRY for BIRDS OF PREY and OWLS – we recommend that this is supplied to all prospective purchasers

 Conditions

 The licence holder and all staff must have been suitably trained to advise prospective owners about the animals being sold.

+Please note: Who’s doing the training??

+Currently there is no OFQUAL species specific training available in the UK

 The licence holder and sales staff must ensure that the purchaser is informed of the country of origin of the animal and the species, and where known, the age, sex and veterinary record of the animal being sold.